-In addition, during 2007 Puleva Food, S.L. purchased functional fats (omega3) EPA and DHA in a volume of 237,474 kg, produced at the plant operated by Puleva Biotech, S.A.
+In addition, during 2008 Puleva Food, S.L.U. purchased functional fats (omega3) EPA and DHA in a volume of 218,168 kg, produced at the plant operated by Puleva Biotech, S.A. in Granada.

-The net turnover on goods and services supplied by Puleva Biotech, S.A. to Puleva Food, S.L. in 2007 is 5,657 thousand euro.
+The net turnover on goods and services supplied by Puleva Biotech, S.A. to Puleva Food, S.L.U. in 2008 is 5,370 thousand euro.

-Puleva Food, S.L. also provides certain goods and services to Puleva Biotech, S.A., such as the lease on offices and buildings for its normal activities, certain supplies for its production plant, etc.
+Puleva Food, S.L.U. also provides certain goods and services to Puleva Biotech, S.A., such as the lease on offices and buildings for its normal activities, certain supplies for its production plant, etc.

-2. Rescission of the original contract between Herba Ricemills, S.A. and Puleva Biotech, S.A. and signing of a new agreement.
+2. Agreement between Herba Ricemills, S.L. and Puleva Biotech, S.A.

-On 1 September 2003, Puleva Biotech, S.A. and Herba Ricemills, S.L. signed a master agreement regulating the provision by the former to the latter of research and development services within the scope of the Herba Ricemills activities.
+In 2003 Puleva Biotech, S.A. and Herba Ricemills, S.L.U. signed several contracts laying down the basic regulations governing the provision by Puleva Biotech, S.A. of research and development services within the scope of the Herba Ricemills activities.